Qualified Retirement Plans:

 A Relationship of Trust

-Plan sponsors are responsible for providing and overseeing a retirement plan.
+Plan sponsors are responsible for providing and overseeing a retirement plans.
 They are held to the highest legal standard of care with respect to all aspects of the plan.
 Plan sponsors are responsible for selecting the vendors, investment options and plan design.
 They must also provide the plan participants information and ample education.

 Many plan sponsors utilize the services and expertise of a retirement plan professional.
 Of course, the plan professional should be able to design and implement a prudent process.
 We believe the retirement plan professional should be held to the same high standard of care as the plan sponsor.
 In our opinion, the way to achieve this is to employ an advisor that takes on the fiduciary responsibility in writing at both the plan and participant levels.